truethari/NextDrive/README.md

 - [NPM](https://www.npmjs.com/) (v8 or higher)

 ## ⚙️ Configuration

+Watch the video tutorial on YouTube: [https://youtu.be/zoD9EUniLT0](https://youtu.be/zoD9EUniLT0)

+You can use [NextDrive-toolkit](https://github.com/truethari/NextDrive-toolkit) to generate the configuration files.

 Navigate to the project directory and go to the `config` folder.
 Open file named `drives.js` and you will see the following: